eclipse-sumo/sumo/docs/web/docs/Tools/index.md

 ## Using tools from netedit

 Since version 1.17.0, netedit supports calling many tools via configuration dialog by using the 'Tools' menu.
-For a demonstration, see the [SUMO 2023 Confererence tutorial](../Tutorials/index.md#sumo_user_conference_tutorials).
+For a demonstration, see the [SUMO 2023 Conference tutorial](../Tutorials/index.md#sumo_user_conference_tutorials).

 # Tools by category